Skip to Content

 I love Greek seasoning on the potatoes, but switch up the flavor using the same instructions for cooking potatoes in the air fryer; here are a few of my favorites:

-Make this easy side dish with a large mixing bowl and an air fryer.
+Make the air fryer red potatoes with a large mixing bowl and an air fryer.
 I used an Instant Pot Vortex Air Fryer with a large basket.

 How to Make Air Fryer Red Potatoes